shomeier/NemakiWareWiki/How-to-dump-or--load-with-CouchDB.md

 <tr><td>force<br/>(optional)</td><td>When the target repository already exists, if this boolean flag is true, delete and recreate the repository with loaded data.</td></tr>
 </table>

-##Initial Data
-Official dump files for initialization are in `<INSTALL_PATH>/setup/couchdb/initial_import`.

-##Interactive Setup
+###Interactive Setup
-You can also load dump files required for NemakiWare at the same time in the interactive mode on the terminal.
+You can also all load dump files required for NemakiWare at the same time in the interactive mode on the terminal.
 Run `jp.aegif.nemaki.bjornloka.Setup`.
-Of course it works wit no arguments, it can also take the following arguments.
+Of course it works with no arguments, it can also take the following arguments.

 <table>
 <tr><th>Argument</th><th>Description</th></tr>